Castle of Púbol: Gala Dalí Castle House-Museum

 Dalí had promised to buy a castle for Gala.
 He considered several castles in the region, finally deciding to buy her the Castle of Púbol, in 1969, which was then in a very poor state.
 Dalí directed the restoration works, creating entirely the new decoration of the castle, and giving it his own personal touch.
 He offered Gala the castle where she would spend time every summer from 1971 to 1980.
 He also agreed not to visit there without getting advance permission from her in writing.

 After Gala's death in 1982, she was buried in the crypt that Dalí had prepared for her final place of rest.
 Dalí moved into the Castle for the first time the same year.
 He lived and worked there, finishing his last painting in 1983, until 1984, when a fire broke out in his bedroom under unclear circumstances.
 It was possibly a suicide attempt by Dalí, or simple negligence by his staff.
 Dalí was rescued by his friend and collaborator Robert Descharnes.
 He returned to Figueres, where he lived comfortably in the Galatea Tower of his Theater-Museum for his final years.
 Dalí planned to be buried at the crypt of the Castle of Púbol, near Gala, but he instead would be entombed at his final home.

 Gala's private castle in Púbol was opened to the public as the Gala Dalí Castle House-Museum in 1996.
 It allows the visitor to discover a medieval building where Salvador Dalí materialized his creative effort on his wife, Gala Dalí.
 Currently, it is managed by the Gala-Salvador Dalí Foundation.
-Inside, it houses the paintings and drawings that Dalí gave for Gala to exhibit at the castle, a collection of haute couture dresses, the furniture and numerous objects that decorated the castle, as well as the mausoleum of Gala.
-The garden is decorated with sculptures of elephants with long legs (a resource common in the artist's works), and the pool with busts of German composer Richard Wagner.
-The visitable areas are the Salon of the Shields, the Piano Hall, the Gala Room, the Gala Bath, the Library, the guest room, the attic, the dealer, the dining room, the exit, the tithes with the crypt, the garage, the garden and the pool.
+Inside, it houses the paintings and drawings that Dalí gave for Gala to exhibit at the castle, a collection of haute couture dresses, the furniture and numerous objects that decorated the castle, and Gala's mausoleum.
+The garden is decorated with sculptures of elephants with long legs (a recurring motif in the artist's works), and the pool with busts of German composer Richard Wagner.
+The visitable areas are the salon of the shields, piano hall, Gala's room, Gala's bath, library, guest room, attic, dealer room, dining room, the tithes with the crypt and garage, as well as the garden and pool.